jaredcdavis/shellpool/README.md

 Shellpool is a way to run external programs from within a Common Lisp program.
 It features:

- - **Output streaming and capture**.
-You can (optionally) have the program's output printed at runtime, but still (optionally) capture its output as a string list.
-This makes it easy to not only (1) show a user a long-running sub-program's output as it's being created, but also (2) parse and analyze the program's output from your Lisp program.
+ - **Output handling**.
+You can provide a callback function that handles each line of output.
+This makes it easy to stream, filter, or collect output as you like.
+Your callback is invoked for both standard error and output lines, and can tell the difference.

  - **Exit code**.
 Yep, you get it.